 Freelancers need to convey effective communication, which is one of the primary reasons companies hold verbal interviews in search of talent.
 Your inventiveness, talents, and proficiencies are nothing without the ability to inform people about them.
 You must effectively articulate ideas and concepts with your colleagues and superiors in remote work settings.

 Poor communication skills could lead you to trouble with miscommunication and misinterpretations.
-You might think, “Well, you’re a writer, and you can probably write emails in your sleep.”
+You might think, “Well, you’re a freelance writer, and you can probably write emails in your sleep.”
 Yes and no. Yes, I’m a writer (and can probably write emails while reposed).
 And No, you don’t have to be a writer to make exemplary emails.

 Today, I will teach you simple tips on how to sound professional in all your email interactions.
 This blog post will discuss appropriately setting up your email and browser for success, formal letter formats, and letter-writing principles.
 You’ll be wowing your clients and peers by writing simple emails in no time.